gideonite/Ponzi/README.md

 ## Usage

 Run tests with `lein test`.
-Get a Scheme repl with `lein run -m interpreter.core`
+Get a Scheme repl with `lein run -m interpreter.core`.
+Run a Scheme file with `lein run -m /path/to/file`.